Oufattole/HR-Attrition/README.md

 NOTE: the employee data is not real, it was generated and from [Kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 # HR-Attrition 👔
 Will they stay or will they go?
-Predicting whether employees will leave + why.
+Predicting whether a fake dataset of employees will leave in the next 6 months.

 ## Why this was done
 I haven't done any HR analytics before and the idea of encorporating ML/DL with this domain excites me.
 The main problem is acquiring HR data.
 Thankfully IBM has produced a **fake dataset which I am utilising**.
-The other one is given the problem ("Who will leave in the next 6 months?") there aren't many people who have left historically in the last 6 months which leads to an **imbalanced class problem**.
+The other one is given the problem ("Who will leave in the next 6 months?") there isn't a high percentage of people who have left historically in the last 6 months which leads to an **imbalanced class problem**.
 How can this potentially be solved? **generate more data**.

 ## Metric improvement incorporating synthetic data